mcavallo-git/Coding/windows/Microsoft Office/Microsoft Word - Save to Computer by default (instead of OneDrive).md

 4. Click the `Save` category on the left

-5. Enable/Check option `Save to Computer by defaul`
+5. Enable/Check option `Save to Computer by default`

 6. Optionally, set a value for `Default local file location:` (the next option down) to always start the save prompt at the folder of your choice